bluedragon1221/notes/pages/frameworks.md

 ## What I do instead
 Instead of using these paridigm-inducing frameworks, I revert to a more manual approach.
-This may mean importing cdn urls or cloning and sourcing git repos, but I like how I know what I have done to my system.
+This may mean importing cdn urls or cloning and sourcing git repos, but I like the control I have over my system.